slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"We all have enough strength to endure the misfortunes of other people."
 -- François de La Rochefoucauld [1613]*

+> *"Shallow men believe in luck or in circumstance.
+Strong men believe in cause and effect."
+-- Ralph Waldo Emerson [1803]*

 > *"To dare is to lose one’s footing momentarily.
 To not dare is to lose oneself."
 -- Soren Kierkegaard [1813]*